Gregory4321/cooks_finest/testing.md

 17. As a site user I want to be able to view the items in my basket so that I can see what I am purchasing and the total cost.

-- A user can direct to the basket page by clicking the basket icon from the navbar.
+- A user can direct to the basket page by clicking the basket icon from the nav bar.
 Here they can clearly see each added item spread out as a table with the subtotal at the end, and then the order total at the bottom of the page.

 18. As a site user I want to be able to adjust the quantity of individual items in my basket so that I can effortlessly make changes before checkout.